 31st May 2018, 12:22 PM – Representatives Veterans' Affairs Legislation Amendment (Veteran-Centric Reforms No. 2) Bill 2018 - Second Reading - Let Wallace MP speak

-How "voted generally for" is worked out
+How "voted almost always for" is worked out

 They Vote For You gives each vote a score based on whether the MP voted in agreement with the policy or not.
 These scores are then averaged with a weighting across all votes that the MP could have voted on relevant to the policy.
 The overall average score is then converted to a simple english language phrase based on the range of values it's within.